destinio/destinio/README.md

 > Strive not to be a success, but rather to be of value. -- Albert Einstein

 ## 🌱 I’m currently learning
-- Next.js
-- React Suspense
+- TypeScript deep dive 🏊‍♂️

 ## 🔭 I’m currently working on
 - Crushing FE work at [WIDEN](https://www.widen.com/)